 Drafting your goalkeeper in a Fantrax league is a pretty simple task; goalkeepers score notoriously poorly on this scoring system.

 Leave drafting your goalkeeper until late on in the draft!
-Potentially take Martinez or Pope in round 13 or 14, but for anyone else you’re best off just leaving your goalkeeper pick until the final round.
+Potentially take Alisson, Sanchez or Sa in round 13 or 14, but for anyone else you’re best off just leaving your goalkeeper pick until the final round.
 Fantrax Leagues only require one goalkeeper to be in your squad.
 Therefore there will always been starting goalkeepers in the free agent pool!
 Streaming goalkeepers is very common, as they will have very little impact on your squad in the grand scheme of things.

 Don’t waste a high draft pick on your goalkeeper!